pandablue0809/smartcontract-mintnft-near/README.md

 # Minting an NFT on NEAR Protocol :ringed_planet: :roller_skate: :kick_scooter:

 In this guide, you'll learn how to mint an NFT on NEAR Protocol blockchain (testnet) via a Rust Smart Contract.
-This guide walks you through all steps for quick deployment of the contract, but doesn't walk explain the actual logic of the NFT-minting contract :nerd_face: :shipit: :bowtie:, if you want to learn how to write a smart contract o mint NFTs on near, then follow [this](https://docs.near.org/docs/tutorials/contracts/nfts/introduction) tutorial in the official NEAR documentation.
+This guide walks you through all steps to quickly deploy the contract, yet the guide doesn't explain the actual logic of the NFT-minting contract :nerd_face: :shipit: :bowtie:, if you want to learn how to write a smart contract or mint NFTs on near, then follow [this](https://docs.near.org/tutorials/nfts/introduction) tutorial in the official NEAR documentation.

 ---